Dr. Gary Tanchak, D.C.

 A few things to note here before we move on.

-There’s also a very detailed instructional pamphlet that provides information on how to use the heads and the massage gun in general.
+A very detailed instructional pamphlet also provides information on how to use the heads and the massage gun in general.

-The Pro has a standard ‘push-n-pull’ attachment mounting system.
+The Achedaway Pro has a standard ‘push-n-pull’ attachment mounting system.

 Size, Weight, Ergonomics

-We’ve always been believers in the handiness of any massage gun we’ve tested and later on reviewed.
-However, with the Achedaway Pro this is not the case because this gun is rather heavy and bulky.
+We’ve always believed in the handiness of any massage gun we’ve tested and later on reviewed.
+However, with the Achedaway Pro, this is not the case because this gun is rather heavy and bulky.
 It’s actually noticeably larger than its predecessor.

-Obviously both Theragun Pro has a unique rectangular design that makes it handy.
-But the Achedaway seems to be large partly because of its power-drill-like shape and the extra-long (and thick) handle.
+Obviously, both Theragun Pros have a unique rectangular design that makes them handy.
+But the Achedaway seems large partly because of its power-drill-like shape and the extra-long (and thick) handle.

-However, since the target users of this device are people with large muscle or heavy physique (bodybuilders, athletes etc.), the size really shouldn’t be a big deal.
+However, since the target users of this device are people with large muscles or heavy physiques (bodybuilders, athletes, etc.), the size really shouldn’t be a big deal.

-PRO TIP If you have small hands then this might not be the best massage gun for you.
+PRO TIP: This might not be the best massage gun for you if you have small hands.
 You’ll be better off buying the Ekrin B37s instead (link to the official store).

-Unlike its forerunner, the Pro is quite heavy and weighs in at 2.65lbs with no attachment head put in, and 2.75 lbs. with the aluminum flat head put in.
-The original Achedaway was 2.5lbs. heavy.
+Unlike its forerunner, the Achedaway Pro is quite heavy and weighs 2.65 lbs without an attachment and 2.75 lbs. with the aluminum flat head.
+The original Achedaway was 2.5 lbs. heavy.

-Although this is less than Theragun Pro (2.9lbs.), it is noticeably more than the Ekrin B37s (2.2lbs.).
-Nevertheless, we believe the extra weight is mainly due to its large capacity battery (more on that later).
+Although this is less than Theragun Pro (2.9 lbs.), it is noticeably more than the Ekrin B37s (2.2 lbs.).
+Nevertheless, we believe the extra weight is mainly due to its large capacity battery (more later).

-It has an angled handle, which ensures you get to reach as many parts of the body as possible.
-Plus it’s a big improvement on the original which had a straight handle.
-Even so, the handle on the Pro is longer to accommodate the lock mechanism of the removable battery.
+It has an angled handle, ensuring you reach as many parts of the body as possible.
+Plus, it’s a big improvement on the original, which had a straight handle.
+Even so, the handle on the Achedaway Pro is longer to accommodate the lock mechanism of the removable battery.

-The bummer here though, is that we don’t have the option of a rubberized handle.
-A simple 3-4 rubber stripes around the handle would’ve helped a lot.
-But we guess no big deal here as well.
+The bummer here is that we don’t have the option of a rubberized handle.
+A simple 3-4 rubber stripes around the handle would’ve helped greatly.
+But we guess it’s no big deal here as well.
 It’s not the end of the world!

-Overall the ergonomics are good on this gun.
-A bit bulky and huge.
-But don’t fret because we talked too much about its size.
-You can hold it any way you want provided you are getting your massage done.
+Overall, the ergonomics are good on this gun.
+It’s a bit bulky, but don’t fret; we talked too much about its size.
+You can hold it any way you want, provided you get your massage done.
 There’s more to look forward to anyway.

 Achedaway Pro Recovery Massage Gun

-The Pro is quite heavy and weighs in at 2.65lbs. but ergonomics are good.
+The Pro is quite heavy and weighs 2.65 lbs. but its ergonomics are good.

 Performance